Smile-SA/magento2-module-store-locator/README.md

 This module is a plugin for [ElasticSuite](https://github.com/Smile-SA/elasticsuite).

-This module add a store locator to the website.
+This module adds a store locator to the website.
 You can search a retailer on map.

 ### Requirements